V1vek1/My-Contact-App/README.md

+If you want to test this project without compile and adding the project in Android Studio so, download the app-debug.apk from this code

 This is a Contact App.
 In this Applicarion you can save Contact Details with Photos, Name, Phone number, Email.

 This Application is created in Kotlin with MVVM Architecture.